• Skip to primary navigation

 Salmon with spice rub.

-Salmon skin side up in a frying pan.
+Salmon filets skin side up in a frying pan.

+Flip and bake.
 Take the pan off the heat and carefully flip the fillets over.
 They should release fairly easily if they’ve been seared properly.
-Put the skillet into the oven and bake the salmon for 8 minutes.
-This will finish cooking the salmon.
+Put the skillet into the oven and bake the salmon at 400ºF for 8 minutes, so that it finishes cooking.

+Prepare the glaze.
 While the salmon is baking, stir together the glaze ingredients.
 I like to use a glass measuring cup.
+When the salmon is cooked, take it out of the oven and carefully transfer the fillets to a plate.
+Using paper towels, carefully blot out the excess grease remaining in the pan.

 Glaze ingredients in a bowl.